Lucy Cohu

-Lucy Ann Cohu (born 2 October 1970) is an English stage and film actress, known for portraying Princess Margaret in The Queen's Sister, Evelyn Brogan in Cape Wrath and Alice Carter in Torchwood: Children of Earth.
+Lucy Ann Cohu (born 2 October 1968) is an English stage and film actress, known for portraying Princess Margaret in The Queen's Sister, Evelyn Brogan in Cape Wrath and Alice Carter in Torchwood: Children of Earth.

-Background
+Early life

-Lucy Ann Cohu was born in Wiltshire in 1970.
+Lucy Ann Cohu was born in Wiltshire in 1968.
 She attended a boarding school, Stamford High School, as a child, and went on to train at the Central School of Speech and Drama.
-Cohu said that, despite her family's strong military background, her parents were entirely supportive of her desire to be an actress.
-Cohu lives in Kensal Green in Brent, London.